Dare Stones: Further stones discovered

-Saluda River stones
+Bush River stones

 In May 1939, Bill Eberhardt made several visits to Brenau to deliver stones he claimed to have found at a hill near Greenville County, South Carolina, near the town of Pelzer.
 Initially, his finds were dismissed until the Pearces showed him Hammond's stone, and explained what writing they expected to find on the stone they were seeking.
 Shortly thereafter, Eberhardt produced a stone that fit their description.
 The Pearces quickly set out to purchase the hill, although Eberhardt claimed to have already removed every stone with writing from the site.

 Eberhardt, a Fulton County, Georgia backwoodsman, claimed to be a stonecutter by trade, and he was later found to have a history of selling counterfeit Native American relics.
 Nevertheless, as he had only a third-grade education, the Pearces evidently believed he was not intelligent enough to perpetrate a hoax.
 As a test, they offered him a choice between the original $500 reward or $100 in cash plus a 50% stake in whatever was excavated from the hill.
 Eberhardt chose the latter, which reassured the Pearces that he genuinely believed his finds indicated some great archaeological value in the site.
 (Later, Eberhardt secretly sold his interest in the hill, at the height of the publicity surrounding his stones.)

 The thirteen stones Eberhardt purportedly found in Greenville County were added to Brenau's collection, becoming Dare Stones Numbers 2–14.
 (Hammond's Chowan River stone became Dare Stone Number 1.)
 The inscriptions on the new stones were noticeably very different from that of Hammond's, with large, mixed-case letters in a loose, rounded style.
 They also indicated that the 1591 massacre described by the Chowan River stone had occurred in South Carolina, approximately 400 mi from the Chowan River.
-Pearce, Jr., attempted to rationalize this by suggesting that Stone Number 1 was inscribed in Greenville County and then carried to Chowan County by a Native American courier.
+Pearce Jr., attempted to rationalize this by suggesting that Stone Number 1 was inscribed in Greenville County and then carried to Chowan County by a Native American courier.